 - Make metrics calculations, such as insularity and redundancy.

-Workplace Analytics automatically collects collaboration data from Office 365.
+Workplace Analytics automatically collects collaboration data from Microsoft 365.
 Analyzing just this data would create an incomplete picture; It’s the organizational data that you upload that provides analysis context.
 The following video illustrates these concepts: